ChronicleTeam/chronicle/README.md

 ## Customer

-The customer for this project is the open market.
+The customer is TBD until January 20.